Fly-killing device: Electric flyswatter

-An electric flyswatter (sometimes called mosquito bat, racket zapper, or zap racket) is a battery-powered, handheld bug zapper that resembles a tennis racket, of which became popular worldwide in the late 1990's.
-US Patent 5,519,963 was awarded to Taiwanese inventor Tsao-i Shih in 1996 for such a device.
+An electric flyswatter (sometimes called mosquito bat, racket zapper, or zap racket) is a battery-powered, handheld bug zapper that resembles a tennis racket invented by Tsao-i Shih in 1996.
 The handle contains a battery-powered high-voltage generator.
 The circuit is a minimalist self-oscillating voltage booster, that is small, low-cost, composed of very few components, and continuing to operate when the battery is depleted to a fraction of its original voltage, a so-called Joule thief circuit.

 The flyswatter generates a voltage of between 500 and 3,000 volts (V) when a button switch is held down; the voltage is applied between two grid or mesh electrodes.
 When the body of a fly bridges the gap between the electrodes, a current passes through the fly.
 A capacitor attached to the electrodes discharges during the spark, and this initial discharge usually stuns or kills the fly.
 If the button is kept depressed, the continuous current will rapidly kill and incinerate a small fly.

-In some swatters an inner mesh is sandwiched between and at a high voltage relative to two outer arrays of rods, designed so that fingers are not able to poke through and bridge the electrodes, while small insects can.
-Other swatters have an array of rods, with voltage between any rod and its neighbour.
-The sandwiched mesh and array of rods are illustrated to the right.
+In some swatters, an inner expanded metal or wire grid mesh is sandwiched between two outer arrays of rods, designed so that fingers are not able to poke through and bridge the electrodes, while small insects can.
+Other swatters have an array of rods, with high voltage between any rod and its neighbor.

 Most electric flyswatters conform to electrical safety standards for humans: